 Chemical engineering is not a major set to one specific subject, and the career prospects for chemical engineers are wide, ranging from the field of bioengineering to pharmaceuticals.
 As a student interested in both the sciences and mathematics, I found the studies in chemical engineering to be an exemplary fit.
 Growing up with parents who run a pharmaceutical company, I became accustomed to witnessing the production of high purity and high efficacy pharmaceutical products from well-designed, high yield processes, but I sought to learn to design such processes.
 To gain experience, I participated in the laboratory research course as part of the Discover Hopkins program and another course on the manufacturing of goods the following year.
 I then experimented in dealing with different ingredients to formulate my own hygienic products, and these experiences are fundamental in attaining my dream of one day developing my own pharmaceutical company.

+Hi, everything seems okay.
+I added these comments to improve the flow for the essay.
+I think you should focus more on the transition to the concluding statement, because right now it’s still a bit forced.
+If you’re worried about word count, just shorten the sentence I noted above.